lewta/lewta/README.md

-### Hi there 👋
+#### Hi there 👋 :octocat:

-:octocat: Site under construction: https://lewtakris.github.io
+I'm a recovering cybersecurity architect/leader learning new things :man_technologist:

+> I stumbled across this special repo to include a README.md in my profile and wanted to try it out.

 <!--
 **lewtakris/lewtakris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.